10 Must-Know Things About Safe Winter Driving in Norway (2025)

 6. In Fact, Never Break And Turn The Wheel At The Same Time Ever

-If you break and turn the wheel at the same time on a slippery or watery road, you are asking for the car to lose grip on the surface.
+If you brake and turn the wheel at the same time on a slippery or watery road, you are asking for the car to lose grip on the surface.

 If you do this in a curve, the wheels will turn, but the car may continue straight ahead, as there is no resistance on the road surface covered by snow and ice.
 You definitely want to avoid that.

-Secondly, if you break and try to turn, and you have too high speed for the conditions, the car might also roll over.
+Secondly, if you brake and try to turn, and you have too high a speed for the conditions, the car might also roll over.
 And you definitely want to avoid that.

 So the rule is first break, then turn – always.